shikhar3295/adam2392.github.io/content/blog/coding/setting-up-pelican.md

 to create commits up to the cloud.

 # Adding Pages of Static Content
 Here you want to add a homepage, about me page and other static pages that are relevant to your site.
+Add them within the /content/pages/ directory.
+For example, I added a 404, contact and home page.

 # Adding Articles To Your Blog
+Within /content/blog/ directory, you can setup different articles for your blog.
+You can create several subdirectories here too to organize your different pages.

 # References:
 1. https://www.notionsandnotes.org/tech/web-development/pelican-static-blog-setup.html